Justin Wilson (racing driver): Early and personal life

 Wilson was born in Moorgate, a suburb of Rotherham, South Yorkshire, on 31 July 1978 to Keith and Lynne Wilson.
 His father owns a solvents company, a petrol station, and raced Formula Ford cars from the 1960s until a major accident at Oulton Park in 1975 ended his career.
 Wilson's younger brother, Stefan, is also a racing driver.
 He grew up in Woodall, South Yorkshire.
 From 1989 to the completion of General Certificate of Secondary Education (GCSE) examinations in July 1994, Wilson was educated at Sheffield's private Birkdale School.

-At age 11, he was tested for dyslexia, a learning disability that affects how a person reads and writes words; the test was negative.
-Wilson's mother took him to a clinic for a second test two years later and he was formally diagnosed with the condition at the age of 13.
+At the age of eleven, he was tested for dyslexia, a learning disability that affects how a person reads and writes words; the test was negative.
+Wilson's mother took him to a clinic for a second test two years later and he was formally diagnosed with the condition at the age of thirteen.
 He struggled at school with the disability and received additional tutoring; Wilson's peers perceived him as inept and unintelligent.
 He married his partner Julia in 2006 and they have two children, Jane and Jessica.
 Wilson was the official ambassador for the International Dyslexia Association, and Teen Cancer America.